ShaunCurtis/Blazr.Clean/Data.md

     [Key] public Guid Id { get; set; } = Guid.NewGuid();
     public DateTime Date { get; set; }
     public int TemperatureC { get; set; }
-    public int TemperatureF => 32 + (int)(TemperatureC / 0.5556);
     public string?
 Summary { get; set; }
 }
 ```

-It has a new unique ID field labelled with the [Key] attribute for database compatibility: the database needs a unique field to identify records.
+It has a new unique ID field labelled with the [Key] attribute for database compatibility: the database needs a unique field to identify records.  `TemperatureF` has gone.
+It's an internal calculated parameter.
+We'll add it back in the business logic.

 ### Collections